Return to School Plan 20-21

 We have allocated our financial aid for the 2020-2021 school year.
 We suggest that anyone that is now in a position of needing aid should go ahead and apply on the UA website.
 Instructions can be found at https://www.ursulinestl.org/finance/.
 There is a possibility that additional aid may become available as the year progresses.
 Please reach out to Chris Jones, Director of Finance with any questions.

 Yes, the parking fee will be waived for the 20/21 school year.
 All smart tuition accounts will be adjusted in September.

-Our safety committee includes two physicians from WashU/BJC who are working with other organizations such as BJC and the Independent Schools of St. Louis to provide specific answers to these questions.
+Our safety committee includes two physicians from WashU/BJC who are working with other organizations such as BJC, the Independent Schools of St. Louis and the Archdiocese of St. Louis to provide specific answers to these questions.
 We will continue to use their advice along with the recommendations of the CDC and St. Louis County Health Department to make these decisions.

 We are using larger campus spaces such as the auditorium and Board Room to house larger classes.
 All classrooms will have occupancy limits based on the CDCs recommendation of 6-foot social distancing.

 The lunch line will be socially distanced and supervised.
 Students will eat in classroom spaces with socially distanced seating and supervision or in outside areas where social distancing will be required and supervision provided.

 Face shields may be worn by students but only with a mask.
 If your daughter has a medical reason for not being able to wear a face covering, please contact her counselor.

 Students will be allowed to bring backpacks into classrooms, and only 4 classes meet each day.
 Our hope is that they will be able to carry their resources with them.